Skip to content

 Python Style

-• Docstrings: Google-style with types in parentheses
+Docstrings Google-style Types in parentheses

 Code Quality